Create AutoComplete textbox using Web API and Ajax – C# and Vb

 ← PrevNext →

-The Asp.Net Web API framework uses pure http methods for building services, which could serve a wide range of clients or applications, which run either on browsers (any modern browser) or use small devices such as a mobile phone.
+The Asp.Net Web API framework uses pure http methods for building services for a wide range of clients or applications, which run either on browsers (any modern browser) or use small devices such as a mobile phone.
 Asp.Net Web API is simple and flexible.

 Create an SQL Server table